Configure USB redirection

 - VHCI service

 - USB service

 This portion of the USB redirection feature develops a general USB device sharing system over an IP network.
 It consists of a Linux kernel driver and some user mode libraries that allow you to communicate with the kernel driver to get all the USB data.
 In the Linux VDA implementation, Citrix reuses the kernel driver of VHCI.
-However, all the USB data transfers between Linux VDA and Citrix Receiver are encapsulated in the Citrix ICA protocol package.
+However, all the USB data transfers between the Linux VDA and Citrix Workspace app are encapsulated in the Citrix ICA protocol package.

 The VHCI service is an open-source service provided by Citrix to communicate with the VHCI kernel module.
 This service works as a gateway between VHCI and the Citrix USB service.

 The USB service represents a Citrix module that manages all the virtualization and data transfers on the USB device.

 Typically, if a USB device is redirected successfully to the Linux VDA, one or more device nodes are created in the system /dev path.
 Sometimes, however, the redirected device cannot be used by an active Linux VDA session.
 USB devices rely on drivers to function properly and some devices require special drivers.
 If drivers are not provided, the redirected USB devices are inaccessible to the active Linux VDA session.
 To ensure USB device connectivity, install the drivers and configure the system properly.